katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 ```

 #### Part 2: Further Investigation of NEON TOS Vegetation Structure Data

+**Suggested Timing: Complete this exercise before our next class session**

 *In the following section all demonstration code uses the `iris` dataset for R as examples.
 In this exercise the `iris` data is merely used for example code to get your started, you will complete all plots and models using the NEON TOS vegetation structure data*